mat1/building-microservices/exercises/3-testing.md

 </dependency>
 ```

-### Write tests
+### Write Tests

 Write two tests for the two operations `GET /api/v1/movies` and `GET /api/v1/movies/{id}` with REST Assured.
-Make sure you check JSON response body in your test.
+Make sure you check the JSON responses in your tests.
 You can use the example below as starting point.

 ```java
 @RunWith(SpringRunner.class)